 Arches Visitor Center

 The visitor center is generally open every day except December 25.
 Hours vary by season.
 You can learn about the park from exhibits and a bookstore.
-(NOTE: The park film theater is temporarily closed.)
 Rangers are on duty to answer your questions.
 Restrooms and drinking water are available.

 The Arches Visitor Center is located just inside the entrance gate to Arches National Park.
 From Moab, Utah, drive 5 miles north on US 191.
 From I-70 (Crescent Junction), drive 28 miles south on US 191.
 Follow signs to Arches National Park.